 The Company is exposed to price risk with respect to commodity prices of cannabis.
-As a result, commodity price risk may affect the Company's ability to operate profitably, completion of future equity transactions such as equity offerings and the exercise of stock options and warrants.
+As a result, commodity price risk may affect the Company's ability to operate profitably, completion of future equity transactions such as equity offerings and the exercise of Options and Warrants.
 This may also affect the Company's liquidity and its ability to meet its ongoing obligations.